ifoxfoot/fqacalc/README.md

 <!-- badges: end -->

-This package provides functions for calculating Floristic Quality Assessment (FQA) metrics based on regional FQA databases that have been approved for use by the US Army Corps of Engineers.
+This package provides functions for calculating Floristic Quality Assessment (FQA) metrics using regional FQA databases that have been approved by the US Army Corps of Engineers.

 ## Installation